rsksmart/lumino-explorer/lumino-explorer-web/README.md

 ## Start your RIF Lumino Explorer WEB

 1. Go to `$RIF_LUMINO_EXPLORER_WEB_PATH`
-2. edit the `.env` file and add the explorer api uri, i.e `localhost:8080/api/v1`
+2. edit the `.env` file and add the explorer api uri, i.e `http://localhost:8080/api/v1`
 3. run yarn/npm install
 4. run yarn/npm start

-4. After you run yarn command, you will be presented with the following message:
+5. After the start command you will be presented with the following message:

 ```
-yarn run $YOUR_YARN_VERSION
 $ react-scripts start
 Starting the development server...
 Compiled successfully!